 Students take out loans to finance their studies in the hopes that their education will eventually help them land their dream jobs, get hired for high-paying positions, or establish their own practices and businesses, which will then earn them enough to repay their loans.
 However, it is not very easy for the majority of borrowers.
 Here are some related facts and statistics.

-Over the past three decades, the financial returns to investing in a four-year bachelor’s degree have significantly increased, compared to completing a two-year tertiary course or a secondary education (Lindley & Machin 2016).
+The financial returns to investing in a four-year bachelor’s degree have significantly increased, compared to completing a two-year tertiary course or a secondary education.
 Simultaneously, however, the responsibility to finance college/university education has considerably shifted from federal taxpayers to the students and their families (Callan & Finney, 1997, as cited in Woo & Lew, 2020).

 Americans’ opinions on whose fault is it that student loan debt continues to increase also vary.
 Older generations tend to put blame on the borrowers, while GenZers and Millennials see the government, lenders, and universities as responsible.
-Because of this, as to what action needs to be taken could be up for debate (Duffin, 2020).
+Because of this, 39% of Gen Zs and Millennials forgo college due to financial constraints, and 21% of Gen Zs won't pursue college due to potential student loans (Deloitte, 2025).

 Access to free public college emerges as the most popular solution to lower student debt.
 However, funding higher education through taxes, although standard in other countries, is unlikely to be practiced in the United States in the near future.

-Furthermore, as the U.S. economy shrinks at its fastest rate since 2008 due to the COVID-19 pandemic (BBC News, 2020), it is not difficult to see student loan default rates quickly climb.
+Furthermore, as the U.S. economy shrinks quickly, it is not difficult to see student loan default rates quickly climb.
 More than 26 million people in the U.S. have already filed for unemployment and it is highly likely that most of those people have outstanding student loan debt.

 How are employers responding to the student loan debt crisis?